HIS 135: WORLD MYTHOLOGY

 a) Letter of Introduction (1%)

 Write a short letter of introduction to me at the beginning of the semester.
 This should be at least 100 words in length and is designed to give me a beginning idea of who you are and how I might best serve you as a teacher, and to provide me with an opening snapshot of the class as a whole.
 You need not use the following questions as cues but they may be helpful.
 Who are you?
 Where are you from?
 How might you begin to describe your community and what life is like there if you've come to NIC from far away?
 What do you miss and what do you think would most surprise me if I were to visit your hometown?
 What are your interests?
 Why are you taking this course?
 What are your thoughts and reflections as you begin HIS 135?
 What is myth and what is the importance of studying it?
 Are there topics associated with the course that you know will be of potential interest?
 Do you have any questions, concerns, or suggestions?
 This is an assignment I ask of students in each of my classes.
-Although this is not a graded assignment, I would appreciate it if you took several minutes writing a thoughtful introduction?
+Although this is not a graded assignment, I would appreciate it if you took several minutes writing a thoughtful introduction.
 If you are enrolled in more than one class with me this semester, a single letter of introduction will suffice, but mention something about each of the courses.
 If you have taken a class with me before, please update what you wrote before and complete a new letter of introduction.

 Rather than being graded on a letter scale, the seminar notes will be evaluated on a check, check-plus, check-plus+, and check-minus basis:

-Check-Plus+: An outstanding seminar note that pushes far beyond the basic expectations for this assignment (9.5,A+)
+Check-Plus-Plus: An outstanding seminar note (9.5, A+) -- Such a note pushes far beyond the basic expectations for this assignment in terms of both its originality and the extent to which it probes the reading.

-d) Class Participation (19%)
+d) Class Participation And Contributions (20%)

 e) Final Exam (20%)